mfurquimdev/Predict-Customer-Churn-with-Clean-Code/README.md

 pipenv run execute
 ```

-This should start the `main.py` script which will load the csv, generate a few EDA plots, train the model and plot the ROC curve.
+This should start the `churn_library.py` script with the `main()` function which will load the csv, generate a few EDA plots, train the model and plot the ROC curve.

-Take a look at the plots under `images/eda` and `images/results`.
+Take a look at the log under `logs` and the plots under `images/eda` and `images/results`.